 [Florence, the Medici, and artistic patronage]

-I’ve had patronage on my mind lately, due to my new Patreon site.
-I don’t want to get too spammy about it, so here’s some history.
-Not as far back as the Mesopotamians or Romans, but the Quattrocento, the early years of the Italian Renaissance.
-Specifically Florence in the late 1400s, a century before I got there.
-This is an example of how patronage was done alla Fiorentina – in the style of the Florentines.
-It’s not about spinach or beefsteak.
+I’ve been thinking about the history of artistic patronage lately.
+Not as far back as the Mesopotamians or the Romans, but the Quattrocento, the early years of the Italian Renaissance.
+Florence in the late 1400s, a century before I visited there.
+How patronage was done alla Fiorentina, in the style of the Florentines.
+This is not about spinach or beefsteak.

 Well, not until the end.

 · 134 x 111 cm / 52.8 x 43.7 in ·

 · see Resources below for links to high‑resolution images ·

 Florentine painter Sandro Botticelli painted this version of The Adoration of the Magi in 1475-76.
 He was close to 30 years old at the time, already a well-known artist, and a client of the wealthiest and most powerful political and artistic patrons in Florence, the Medici.

 The painting, in tempera on wood, was made for the basilica of Santa Maria Novella, to be the altarpiece in the del Lama family’s private chapel.
 Gaspare di Zanobi del Lama, a banker and exchange broker who was also a Medici client, commissioned the painting in an attempt to put his sins behind him.
 Moneylenders like Gaspare worried about the health of their souls due to the usurious fees they charged, though that worry never seemed to result in rate reductions.
 Instead, they preferred to do penance by endowing chantries or paying for construction projects and art commissions such as this one.